raninder/codeyouth-intake11/m1_fundamentals/README.md

 Ex2: https://www.canadaflowers.ca/  4 images in a row
 Ex3: clicking on one image open up another page with big picture and description
 Ex4: when clicking on one brief news, opens another file with detail
+Ex5: make a top link at the bottom and when you click on it, it will take you to the top